Love Is The Color: How Paisley Park Fostered Prince’s Creativity

 Yet inside, one is transported to a kaleidoscope of trippy colors and questionable interior design decisions.
 As you enter, a six-foot horizontal mural of Prince’s eyes seductively stares you down—it was the artist’s way of letting guests know he was watching them.
 From there, you walk into a colorful atrium with large piano keys drawn into the ceiling and plush purple velvet sofas anchored on either side.
 Heavenly cloud designs on the wall are meant to symbolize that this was a place of “no limits.”
 Beneath you, the artist’s insignia is inscribed into marble tiles.
-A caged dove coos from a second floor balcony.
+A caged dove coos from a second-floor balcony.

-Further down lie several recording studios and bland offices, as well as a “galaxy room” filled with ultraviolet lights and drawn planets meant for one to to practice meditation.
-There’s also a spacious nightclub complete with a stage, theatre screens and velvet ropes where Prince would throw concerts or parties for up to 1,000 guests.
+Further down lie several recording studios and bland offices, as well as a “galaxy room” filled with ultraviolet lights and drawn planets meant for one to practice meditation.
+There’s also a spacious nightclub complete with a stage, theater screens, and velvet ropes where Prince would throw concerts or parties for up to 1,000 guests.
 Sometimes, though, he would play Finding Nemo for them instead.

 In some ways, the entirety of Paisley Park feels a lot like Prince himself—a successful combination of corporate aggressiveness and psychedelic creativity, with just a dash of kookiness.
 Business in the front, party like it’s 1999 in the back.